kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 6: Custom Customs](https://adventofcode.com/2020/day/6)

-Day 6 introduces set operations with the prompt asking you to identify "any" and "every" question, which can be represented using union and intersection.
+Day 6 introduces set operations with the prompt asking you to identify "any" and "every" question, which can be represented using `union` and `intersect`.

-In Julia, you can use the unicode symbols of mathematical operations for union (`∪`) and intersection (`∩`) of sets.
+In Julia, you can use the unicode symbols of mathematical operations for `union` (`∪`) and `intersect` (`∩`) of sets.
 Also, julia has methods on functions like `sum` that accept a function as the first argument, which is useful for mapping over every element in a collection.

 ```julia